-When you choose to pay in the currency of the country you’re visiting, the exchange rate will be set by Visa or Mastercard and your bank may also charge a fee to carry out the transaction.
+When you choose to pay in the currency or region of the country you’re visiting, the exchange rate will be set by Visa or Mastercard.
+Your bank may also charge a fee to carry out the transaction.

-The rate used by your card provider when paying in the local currency will in most cases be lower than that of the merchant or foreign bank when paying in GBP.
+The rate used by your card provider when paying in local currency will in most cases be lower than that of the merchant, or foreign bank, when paying in GBP.

-Be aware that some retailers overseas might automatically assume you want to pay in GBP unless you say otherwise, so always double check your bill before entering your PIN.
+Some retailers outside the UK might automatically assume you want to pay in GBP unless you say otherwise, so always double check the amount before paying.